LAUGHING IN THE FACE OF DEATH

 Ultimately, Lousy Carter is a film about what it’s like to be a person.
 Not any particular kind of person, and not particularly kind – just a person, and how utterly absurd and funny that all is.

 Mid-way through the film in a driveway garage, Lousy and his ‘best friend’ Kaminski briefly reflect on death and regret.
-Kaminsky turns and says, “With the abyss I see it as pointless to try, I see it as pointless not to.”
+Kaminsky turns and says, “With the abyss I see it as pointless to try, you see it as pointless not to.”

 And for Byington?
 “I would say it’s probably pointless to try – but I’m out here trying to make movies and stuff, so…”